ksodf/FocusTrack/README.md

 ## **How to Run**

-Compile and run MainFrame.java.
+Compile and run FocusTrackLauncher.java.
 Tasks will automatically be saved in and loaded from resources/tasks.txt.

 The workspace contains two folders by default, where: